The MariaDB server

 Increase MariaDB Default Packet Size

-Since some data files (like builds and configurations) are stored in MariaDB, it is extremely important to increase the maximum allowed packet size used by MariaDB to avoid errors related to large packets.
+Some data files (such as builds and configurations) are stored in MariaDB, so increase the maximum allowed packet size to avoid large-packet errors.
 For more information, refer to Packet Too Large in the MariaDB documentation.

-JFrog recommends that you use an option file to permanently modify the value of the max_allowed_packet parameter in the /etc/my.cnf or /etc/mysql/mysql.conf.d/mysqld.cnf configuration file.
+JFrog recommends using an option file to permanently set the max_allowed_packet parameter in /etc/my.cnf or /etc/mysql/mysql.conf.d/mysqld.cnf.
 For example:

 # The MariaDB server